 Alana has been in theatre for a large portion of her life, being in productions such as The 25th Annual Putnam County Spelling Bee, Beautiful - the Carole King Musical, 42nd Street, All Shook Up and FAME just to name a few.

 She has a strong passion for all areas of acting, singing and dancing, and instilling in others a confidence in themselves to achieve their goals and dreams.
 As a Spotlight Youth Alumni herself, Alana is beyond excited to teach the next generation what she has learnt.
-She spent the last year year teaching the Freshman Musical Theatre students here at Spotlight, and is thrilled to add the Senior and Intermediate Musical Theatre classes to her year as well!

 Sarah has been involved in theatre since she was young - and has been learning ever since.
 After earning her ATCL in 2017 she gained a passion for teaching youth theatre (which has now led her to pursue Education at University), helping students learn not only acting skills but valuable social skills as well.